 - Win the department’s AWP Intro Awards contest.

 - Read/perform work on the radio, television, or an established podcast series.

 - Give a public reading of your own work.

 - Publish a substantial piece of writing in a campus market (e.g., fishladder, InWriting, The Lanthorn) or community market (e.g., The Rapidian, Awesome Mitten, Grand Rapids Press, MittenBrew).

 - Place in the GVSU Oldenburg Writing Contest.

 - Submit work or queries to four different markets: local, regional, or national (documented by editorial replies).

-- Read or display creative writing or scholarship at Student Scholarship Day.
+- Read creative writing or display scholarship at Student Scholars Day.

-- Create a public poetry (or art, or performance) installation.
+- Create a public poetry, art, or performance installation.

-- Maintain (and post at least weekly to) a professionally-slanted blog.
+- Maintain (and post at least weekly to) a professional blog.